MichaelGrupp/evo/README.md

 *numpy, matplotlib, scipy, pandas, seaborn, natsort, argcomplete, colorama, pygments, enum34 (only Python 2.7)*

-**PyQt4 (optional)**
+**PyQt5 / PyQt4 (optional)**

-It is optional but recommended to install PyQt4 before installation, which will give you the enhanced editing tools for plot figures from the "*Qt4Agg*" matplotlib backend (otherwise: "*TkAgg*").
-If PyQt4 is already installed when installing this package, it will be used as a default.
-To change the plot backend afterwards, run `evo_config set plot_backend Qt4Agg`.
+PyQt5 will give you the enhanced GUI for plot figures from the "*Qt5Agg*" matplotlib backend (otherwise: "*TkAgg*").
+If PyQt5 is already installed when installing this package, it will be used as a default (see `evo_config show`).
+To change the plot backend afterwards, run `evo_config set plot_backend Qt5Agg`.
+PyQt4 can be set equivalently.

 **ROS (optional)**

-To load or export ROS bag files, you need to install ROS - see [here](http://www.ros.org/).
-We tested this package with ROS Indigo and Kinetic.
+All ROS-related features like reading bagfiles require a ROS installation, see [here](http://www.ros.org/).
+We tested this package with ROS Melodic, Kinetic and Indigo.

 ---